 After years of being called a trend, it’s clear that athleisure is simply how we dress now.
 But, like with all other styles of clothing, there are a lot of things — whether fashion-y bike shorts or activewear designed for peak performance — that don’t come cheap.
-In fact, when we asked fitness instructors about their favorite workout leggings earlier this year, many of the recommended pairs that cost over $100.
+In fact, when we asked fitness instructors about their favorite workout leggings earlier this year, many of the recommended pairs cost over $90.

 Lots of pros consistently turn to pricey brands like Lululemon and Outdoor Voices for stylish pieces that are moisture-wicking and can stand up to anything from spinning to barre class.
 “I care most about performance and quality since it’s my uniform,” says trainer and fitness model Bianca Paige Vesco, “so I have to budget for the cost.”
 But is it possible to find inexpensive workout gear that looks — and feels — like the high-end stuff?
 Turns out, yes, if you know what to look for.
 So, to find the best athleisure dupes, we turned to the trainers and instructors who spend most of their time in spandex, to see how the cheaper stuff measures up.